 There are a number of things employers can do to ensure the workplace is safe for workers subject to domestic violence and their co-workers.
-First and foremost, the workplace violence policy and program should take into account the issue of domestic violence
+First and foremost, the workplace violence policy and program should also take into account the issue of domestic violence.

-Domestic violence policy and procedures, like the overall workplace violence program, should be developed in consultation with the JHSC, or health and safety representative and should include the following:
+Domestic violence policy and procedures, like the overall workplace violence program, should be developed in consultation with the Joint Health and Safety Committee (JHSC), or health and safety representative and should include the following:

-- Information and instruction for workers, managers and supervisors in domestic violence identification and response, plus workplace-specific policies and procedures; - Posting of information on domestic violence in the workplace, including phone numbers and locations of nearby shelters; - Enhanced security in the workplace to prohibit a worker's abuser (and other non-employees) from entering the workplace unescorted; - A provision for all workers to inform the employer if they fear a specific case of domestic violence may enter the workplace; - A provision stating the employer will treat all reports of domestic violence with appropriate confidentiality; - Employer commitment to help enforce an existing peace bond and/or - restraining order; Regardless, employer commitment to develop an individual plan of prevention and emergency response with the cooperation and input of the victimized worker: - Establish or expand Employee Assistance Programs (EAP) to provide services for workers who are victims subject to domestic abuse; - Workers witnessing a domestic violence incident must report it to the employer, security, and/or the police; - Workers witnessing a co-worker using company resources or equipment to harass, threaten or stalk someone must report it to the employer; - Workers witnessing violent actions or directly impacted by violence in any way will be offered critical incident debriefing services to reduce longterm effects of violence; - Accountability (e.g. discipline) for workers or co-workers who are perpetrators of domestic violence and use company resources such as work time, workplace telephones, fax machines, mail, email or other means to harass, threaten, or stalk their intimate partner or co-worker; - Reporting the offending worker to the police (if appropriate); - Referral of the offending worker or co-worker to resources in the community to get help.
+- Information and instruction for workers, managers and supervisors in domestic violence identification and response, plus workplace-specific policies and procedures; - Posting of information on domestic violence, phone numbers and locations of nearby shelters in accessible areas in the workplace (eg. lunchrooms, washrooms, and on company website); - Enhanced security in the workplace to prohibit a worker's abuser (and other non-employees) from entering the workplace unescorted; - A provision for all workers to inform the employer if they fear a specific case of domestic violence may enter the workplace; - A provision stating the employer will treat all reports of domestic violence with appropriate confidentiality; - Employer commitment to help enforce an existing peace bond and/or restraining order; Regardless, employer commitment - to develop an individual plan of prevention and emergency response with the cooperation and input of the victimized worker; - Establish or expand Employee Assistance Programs (EAP) to provide services for workers who are victims subject to domestic abuse; - Workers witnessing a domestic violence incident must report it to the employer, security, and/or the police; - Workers witnessing a co-worker using company resources or equipment to harass, threaten or stalk someone must report it to the employer; - Workers witnessing violent actions or directly impacted by violence in any way will be offered critical incident debriefing services to reduce long-term effects of violence; - Accountability (e.g. discipline) for workers or co-workers who are perpetrators of domestic violence and use company resources such as work time, workplace telephones, fax machines, mail, email or other means to harass, threaten, or stalk their intimate partner or co-worker; - Reporting the offending worker to the police (if appropriate); - Referral of the offending worker or co-worker to resources in the community to get help.